UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

    module add MATLAB/<version>

    # Executing a parallel matlab program
-   srun matlab -nojvm -nodisplay -r "parallel-matlab-script.m"
+   srun matlab -nojvm -nodisplay -r parallel-matlab-script.m

 Inside the MATLAB code, the number of CPU-cores (NumWorkers in MATLAB terminology) can be specified when creating the parallel pool, for example, with 8 threads: